Can Language Models Boost the Power of Randomized Experiments Without Statistical Bias?: Introduction

 Another line of related work is prediction-powered inference (PPI), recently proposed by \citet{angelopoulos2023prediction}.
 Originally developed for problems with missing labels, PPI leverages black-box predictions of unobserved outcomes to improve the efficiency of parameter estimation and has since been extended to randomized experiments \citep{DeBartolomeis2025Efficient,poulet2025prediction}.
 Subsequent refinements include the use of optimally tuned parameters \citep{angelopoulos2023ppi++}, stratified tuning parameters \citep{fisch2024stratified}, and cross-fitted machine learning predictions \citep{zrnic2024cross}.
 Unlike our approach, these methods do not always guarantee efficiency gains and may even suffer efficiency loss when auxiliary predictions are inaccurate.
 Additionally, they are not designed to incorporate correlated predictions generated by LLMs using few-shot learning.

 Our work is also motivated by recent advances in LLMs, which have demonstrated remarkable predictive performance across diverse tasks.
 Early models focused on natural language tasks, such as text classification, question answering, and summarization, using models like BERT \citep{devlin2019bert} and GPT-2 \citep{radford2019language}.
 More recent models, such as GPT-3, PaLM, and LLaMA, exhibit strong in-context learning abilities, encompassing zero-shot and few-shot prediction, that make them adaptable to new tasks with reduced supervision \citep{brown2020language,driess2023palme,touvron2023llama}.
 In scientific and biomedical domains, domain-adapted models such as BioGPT and Galactica leverage specialized corpora to improve relevance and accuracy \citep{luo2022biogpt,taylor2022galactica}.
 At the same time, multimodal LLMs such as CLIP, Flamingo, BLIP-2, LLaVA, and GPT-4V extend these capabilities beyond text, enabling joint reasoning over text, images, and audio \citep{alayrac2022flamingo,li2023blip,liu2023llava,openai2024gpt4,radford2021learning}.
-Beyond language and vision, LLMs have also been extended for reasoning over structured data and complex decision-making \citep{hegselmann2023tabllm,yao2023tree}.
 However, most LLM-based prediction pipelines place little emphasis on uncertainty quantification or statistical guarantees, which are crucial for causal inference in high-stakes biomedical settings.